It was an instant decision for some. For others is evolved after many sleepless nights and came with mixed emotions and uncertainty.

 Loic has no HF radio and each week is more isolated and alone.
 It shows.
 He is now starting to ration water.
 Susie is a strong character and is in the GGR for all the right reasons.
 She is deep into this adventure and riding that same emotional rollercoaster that you read about in all the books including from the original 1968 Golden Globe.
 No one can know what she is really going through.
 But every now and then you see she is both a great sailor and an ordinary human with ordinary emotions.
 Sometimes we place entrants on a pedestal and think they are doing it easy.
 This is a tough challenge and hats off to them all.
 But yes, even Susie has bad days!

 Tapio is feeling very low contemplating a stop in Cape Town.
 It is in his voice.
-You may say How do I know..well you can just sense it.
+You may ask how do I know?
+Well, you can just sense it.
 All the entrants know the tweets and phone calls are going out to you on GGR Sound Cloud, Twitter and Facebook.
-So just like in ordinary Facebook personal posts we tend to live a FB life…entrants are sometimes trying to put on a happy face!…all these entrants are real people with nothing to hide.
+So just like in ordinary Facebook personal posts we tend to live a FB life… entrants are sometimes trying to put on a happy face!
+All these entrants are real people with nothing to hide.
 But it is in the little things that we can see a change.